Harshita-Prachi/Demo-folder/README.md

 # Demo-folder
-This is my first repository
+This is my first repository.
+author - Harshita Prachi